videlais/learning-react/chapter11/index.md

 At initial glance, the function *useEffect()* would seem to be a good candidate for use with *fetch()*.
 After all, it is called after the function component is rendered and would thus, like with *componentDidMount()* for class components, run after the initial elements had been added to the document.

-However, these is a issue.
+However, there is a issue.
 If *useEffect()* is paired with *useState()*, one would trigger the other, which would then trigger the other.
 This would create an infinite loop!

 The solution is to check values.
 The second argument of *useEffect()* is an array of values.
 If they have not changed, the returned elements will not be updated.
-Thus, through checking the whatever is processed, the initial state variables of the function component can be checked.
+Thus, through checking whatever is processed, the initial state variables of the function component can be checked.
 If they have updated, the elements will be re-rendered.
 If not, nothing will happen.

 ```javascript
 import React, { Component } from 'react';